CASE STUDY

 Executive: Every two-months the executive team meets for the day to discuss all-things health, safety and environment-wise.
 IRGs (Incident Review Group) are also held where operational management teams are invited to present an in-depth review of an incident; this includes the root cause analysis.
 Several Executive team members have attended the in-house TOP-Set 1-Day course, giving them a full understanding of the methodology which enables them to comprehensively review the root cause analysis.
 By doing this it enables the team to collate the lessons learned and provide the correct support to ensure improvements are made and thus reduce recurring incidents.

-Immediate response to incidents: it is a requirement, when any incidences occur, for a one-day report to be completed usual by the BUIC.
+Immediate response to incidents: it is a requirement, when any incidents occur, for a one-day report to be completed usually by the BUIC.
 This gives management both locally and at the exec-level the assurances that the incident is being fully reviewed.
 There is also a 5-day report which provides management with a fuller picture of what is happening with the investigation and to track its progress.

-Incident management wall chart: To make the process easier for the operations to understand the documented procedures has been adapted into a pictorial roadmap which outlines all the necessary actions to be complete once an incident has occurred.
-It has been designed so mangers and supervisor can display them on their walls for easy access.
+Incident management wall chart: To make the process easier for the operations to understand the documented procedures has been adapted into a pictorial roadmap which outlines all the necessary actions to be completed once an incident has occurred.
+It has been designed so managers and supervisors can display them on their walls for easy access.

 Incident management wall chart used by the operations as a check list to ensure all actions have been completed.